rosbit/go-epy/README.md

 #### 4. Make Go struct instance as a Starlark module

 This package provides a function `SetModule` which will convert a Go struct instance into a Starlark module.
-There's the example `c.star`, `m` is the module provided by Go code:
+There's the example `c.py`, `m` is the module provided by Go code:

 ```python
 m.incAge(10)